-In Mississippi, while it’s optional, a business operating under a fictitious name may want register their name.
-Learn more about what a DBA is, why a business may want one and how to register.
+While it’s optional in Mississippi, a business operating under a fictitious name may want to register their name.
+Learn more about what a DBA is, why a business may want one, and how to register.

 What is a DBA?

 A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.

 Unlike most states, Mississippi does not require fictitious names to be registered.
 This registration is voluntary however there are several reasons to consider such as:

 - Formally informing the public the use of a business name

 - Many banks will require the name to be registered before opening a business checking account

 - Some vendors will request the filing to prove the business exists